ItsMeMarkAnthony/ROLE-BASED-MANEGMENT-SYSTEM/README.md

 - Teachers have the ability to post notices or reminders for upcoming assignments and deadlines.

 ### Student Role
-- Students can view personal information, including their attendance records, and keep track of their academic performance.
+- Students can view personal information, including their attendance records.
 - Students are restricted from modifying others' data.

 ### Admin Role
-- Admins manage user accounts (approve or reject applications), handle data updates, and post school-wide announcements or notices.
+- Admins manage user accounts (approve or reject applications),and post school-wide announcements or notices.
 - Admins maintain system security by ensuring proper user access controls and system upkeep.

 ---